waldoj/nga-moving-target-indicator-modernization-software/04a_AWS.md

 ## Attachment 04a: AWS Cloud Service Availability

 *Note: The implementation of some of these services is unique to TS C2S.
-Further exploration needed)*
+Further exploration needed.
+All of the below services are available on .mil, SC2S, and TSC2S Environments.*

 *Assumption: SC2S will implement AWS services in the same way as TS C2S.*